 In all honesty, I started hating that job fairly quickly.
 It seemed so rude to call people and try to sell them something they couldn’t really afford or didn’t really have a need for.

 I needed a change and I wanted to run away from that position as fast as I could.
-Luckily for me, I met a young entrepreneur who proposed me to work for him.
+Luckily for me, I met a young entrepreneur who proposed I work for him.

-I quit my job of improvised business development manager and I started working in trade shows with my new boss.
+I quit my job as an improvised business development manager and started working at trade shows with my new boss.
 You probably guessed it already, I was a business development manager once again.